 Dylan's house.
 Dylan is wearing a wife-beater as he reads and eats Chinese food.
-There's a knock on the door and it's Kelly.
-She stopped by because she's feeling guilt-ridden for telling Dylan that nothing happened between them this summer.
-She's mostly afraid that their recent closeness is going to get in the way of their real life.
-Dylan solemnly tells her that everything is real to him.
-When Kelly insists that there is no “us”, Dylan edges closer to her and asks her if she came all the way over just to tell him that.
+Kelly stops by 'cause she's feeling guilt-ridden for telling Dylan that nothing happened between them this summer...and explains that she's mostly afraid that their recent closeness is going to get in the way of their real life.
+Dylan solemnly tells her that everything is real to him, and when Kelly insists that there is no "us", Dylan edges closer to her and asks her if she came all the way over just to tell him that.
 Blushing, she admits that she wanted to see him, and this pleases him.
 She also admits that she can't just kiss a guy she's had a crush on her whole life and then pretend that it doesn't mean anything.
+Mmm hmm.
 Dylan thinks their kissing means they like each other, but she theorizes that they probably just did it out of loneliness.
 Dylan then caresses her long blonde locks, and the two start making out once again.
-In a tortured voice, Kelly asks him what they're going to do.
+In a tortured voice, Kelly asks him what they're going to dooooo.

 Paris.
 Donna and Maggie are about to leave the hotel to go shopping when a phone call is put through to the front desk.
 It's for Brenda, but since the phone operator sees Donna walking by, she asks her if she'd like to take it.
 It's Dylan, and he catches Donna off-guard when he asks her about Brenda's whereabouts.
 Donna unconvincingly stammers that Brenda went sight-seeing...all by herself.
 Dylan sighs dramatically and says he just wanted to hear Brenda's voice, and Donna assures him that Brenda is looking forward to going home.

 Brandon is coaching Cameron on the art of kite-flying, and the two run along the beach in an attempt to launch the kite in the air.
-The vagrant is sitting nearby and offers some unsolicited advice about how they need to release more line.
-A creeped out Cameron runs off with his kite while Brandon goes over to talk to the vagrant.
+The vagrant is sitting nearby and offers some unsolicited advice about how they need to release more line, and a creeped out Cameron runs off with his kite while Brandon goes over to talk to the vagrant.
 His finds out that the guy's name is Jack Canner, and that he's a war veteran who served in Desert Storm.
-While Jack was overseas, his entire life in the U.S. fell apart.
-He lost his wife, child, house, and job.
-Brandon asks him if he'd be interested in working if a job happened to become available, and he says he would.
+While Jack was overseas, his entire life in the U.S. fell apart: he lost his wife, child, house, and job.
+Brandon asks him if he'd be interested in working if a job happened to become available, and he says he definitely would.

 Paris.
 Brenda and Dean Cain are walking along a lovely pathway.
 Dean Cain is clearly quite smitten with Brenda, and she's struggling to keep the needy boy at arm's length.
 He asks her if she has many French boyfriends, and she tells him she doesn't have any French boyfriends.
 Technically, I guess that's true.
 She reveals that she has relatives in Minnesota and California, and he remarks that he's thinking of transferring to UCLA after enduring so many cold Midwestern winters.
 He then invites her to dinner that evening, and she accepts.

 Beverly Hills Beach Club.
 Kelly is tanning on a lounger when Dylan comes calling.
 He tells her there's a much better way to spend a hot day than toasting in the sun...and in the next scene the two are jet-skiing together.
-Eventually Dylan wipes out, and they both end up in the water.
-He swims toward her and the two share a long wet kiss.
-Afterward, they agree on how much fun jet-skiing was...but once again she reminds him that in a few days they'll be turning into “pumpkins”.
+Eventually Dylan wipes out, and they both end up in the water, and he swims toward her and the two share a long wet kiss.
+Afterward, they agree on how much fun jet-skiing was...but once again she reminds him that in a few days they'll be turning into "pumpkins".
 Dylan says that they've just been having fun, so Kelly brings up all the kissing they've been doing.
 He responds by giving her a playful kiss...and the two just smile at each other.
-I'm soo looking forward to watching the fur fly when their hook-up goes public.
+Squeal!
+I'm soooo looking forward to watching the fur fly when this hook-up goes public.

 Beverly Hills Beach Club.
 Brandon and Brooke are strolling along, discussing their plans to have dinner that evening with Mama and Papa Walsh.
 Brandon informs her that he might be a little late picking her up because he arranged for a job interview for the vagrant, Jack Canner.
 Brooke snorts derisively and warns Brandon that the guy is probably just a hustler who wants some spare change so he can blow it on booze.
 Brandon insists that he wants to help Jack out, then jokes that he must be the nicest guy in America.
 Brooke cynically advises Brandon to keep an eye on his wallet.

-In the beach club's parking lot, Steve is in his Corvette, bobbing his head to the beat of David's godawful music.
-As he's doing that, Dylan and Kelly pull into the spot beside him.
+In the beach club's parking lot, Steve is in his Corvette, bobbing his head to the beat of David's godawful music...and while he's doing that, Dylan and Kelly pull into the spot beside him.
 Kelly yells at him to turn the volume down, and complains about how sick she is of having to listen to that dreck at home all the time.
-Steve is surprised to have it confirmed that it really is David's music, so Kelly retorts, “Why would anyone lie about something that sounds like that?”
+Steve is surprised to have it confirmed that it really is David's music, so Kelly retorts, "Why would anyone lie about something that sounds like that?"
 Haha...exactly!
-No one would.
-Steve is deeply impressed with David's “talent” and exclaims that his music is great.
+Steve is deeply impressed with David's "talent" and exclaims that his music is great.
 When Kelly tells him that David's probably at home, Steve takes off.